dmcqueen/wine-ai/README.md

 ### Wine schema and ranking
 The schema lists textual fields like `province`, `variety` and `description` together with numeric attributes such as `points` and `price`.
 Each document also contains a 384‑dimensional `description_vector` tensor used for semantic search.

-Ranking of results is controlled by four rank profiles in `wine.sd`:
+Ranking of results is controlled by three rank profiles in `wine.sd`:

 ```text
 rank-profile default {